-Federal law provides for other limits on the total amount of contributions, both Mandatory Employee contributions and RF CUNY contributions, that may be contributed to your account for any year.
+Federal law provides for other limits on the total amount of contributions that may be contributed to your account for any year, under both this Plan and, if you are eligible to participate, the Research Foundation of the City University of New York Defined Contribution Plan.
 If you exceed these limits in a plan year, you will be notified.